Updated on December 28th, 2023

 See our article How To Protect Beehives From Bears (Set Up An Electric Fence) for details on how an electric fence works and how to set one up.

 Put the hive on a stand to limit access by skunks and raccoons.
-Secure the cover from intrusion with a brick, stone, or ratchet straps.
+Secure the cover from intrusion with a brick, a stone, or ratchet straps.

 Hive Interior Atmosphere